 Create a separate campaign for each product.

-Separate each ad group based on match types (e.g, keyword phrase match, broad match, exact keyword match type.)
+Separate each ad group based on keyword match types (e.g, keyword phrase match, broad match, exact keyword match type.)

-This structure doesn’t just optimize your account properly, but can give you insight into every step of the customer journey in depth.
+This structure doesn't just optimize your account properly, but can give you insight into each step of the customer journey in depth.

-Research Your Competitors to Amplify Your Amazon PPC Campaign
+Research Your Competitors to Amplify Your Amazon PPC Campaigns

 Type in your keyword pool and grab the main listings from Amazon using Helium 10 or similar product finders.